saucelabs/forwarder/docs/content/cli/forwarder_run.md

 ## Kerberos options

+Forwarder supports Kerberos authentication - SPNEGO tokens passed in `Authorization` or `Proxy-Authorization` HTTP headers.
+Implemented method is called "opportunistic authentication", it means forwarder does not try to detect `401` or `407` HTTP error codes and negotiate Kerberos authentication - it uses predefined host names needing Kerberos authentication and it's up to the user to know those hosts in advance.

+Forwarder can authenticate using Kerberos both to the configured upstream proxy (using `Proxy-Authorization` header) and inject `Authorization` header to the proxied requests - by fetching relevant Kerberos token for particular SPN (Service Principal Name) and converting it to SPNEGO token.

+Current implementation uses HTTP request host (or configured proxy hostname) as SPN.
+For example `app.example.com` is converted to SPN `HTTP/app.example.com` and such SPN is expected to be present in Kerberos KDC server as service name.

 To use Kerberos authentication mechanism you need to have `krb5.conf` file which points to proper realms and servers and keytab files accessible to forwarder.
 Below are links to sample files configured for `example.com` domain: